‹ Back to Blog

 Ahrefs Keyword Explorer

 For this specific keyword, it’s going to take approximately 77 backlinks to rank in the top 10, provided that the quality of content is great and that your technical SEO is in order.
-However, you can rank with fewer backlinks and Ahrefs’ figure is mainly an estimate.
+However, you can rank with fewer backlinks; Ahrefs’ figure is mainly an estimate.

-Also in Ahrefs, you can take a look at the competitors for a keyword and find out how strong their Domain Rating (DR) is and how many backlinks their pages each have.
+Using Ahrefs’ information, you can view the competition for a keyword and find out how strong their Domain Rating (DR) is and how many backlinks their pages each have.
 A higher DR will make it easier for that website to rank with less backlinks.
+If the DR is lower or similar to your own site, you know you’ll have a better chance at outranking them if your content and backlinks are slightly better.

 Ahrefs allows you to click into Backlinks and see if they’re good quality or spammy links.
-Moreover, you can determine the type of link building they used to achieve these results.
+This allows you to determine the type of link building that was used to achieve the results.

 4. Determine Your Conversion Rates